Gabesz/rubik-trainer/README.md

 ## UI Notes

-- The header includes a "Switch" dropdown menu to navigate between trainers or return home.
+- The header includes a Bootstrap navbar with:
+  - Home icon on the left (links to home page)
+  - Trainer title (e.g., "OLL Trainer")
+  - "Other trainers" dropdown menu (desktop: in navbar, mobile: always visible next to hamburger)
+  - Action buttons (Reset algs, Reset Progress, Training/Back, New Training) in collapsible menu
+- Training mode URLs use path parameters (e.g., `/oll/oll-1`) instead of query parameters, making them shareable and refreshable.
 - Filters and sorting are duplicated in the offcanvas panel for mobile/scrolling; open it via the floating filter button at the bottom-left.
 - The Standard Algorithm is emphasized in training; in cards, the editable "Alg" text is bold when displayed.
 - Filter (type vs learned) is mutually exclusive by design; sort and filter selections are restored per trainer on reload.